elXill/Belial/README.md

 	-Character forearms may be scaled up to 1.16251, they look a bit small

 	-Character arms and head colors are not coherent

+	Animation Notes - Technical:

+	-Don't make root bone stop or move sharply camera follows it and it causes jitteryness

+	-If W value of quaternion changes to negative during an animation like rolling or turning, multiply it with -1 next frame to avoid full rotations during animation transition.